SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-adapter]
 [task-description]
 # Description
-Write a program to convert from USD to EUR:
+Create a program to convert from USD to EUR:
   * Read a **floating-point number**: the **dollars** to be converted
   * Convert dollars to euro (use fixed rate of dollars to euro: **0.88**)
   * Print the converted value in **euro**